 Meet Rebecca!

-Rebecca is a child at heart.
 She loves to play and dream, to get curious and explore, to question and question further, and to seek joy in everything she does.
 These descriptions could also be used to paint you a picture of who she is as an artist.

-Education: Second City Directing Program (2022) Skidmore College (2020).
+EDUCATION: Second City Directing Program (2022) Skidmore College (2020).

 A Few of my Favorite Things